wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.1 =
+* New: Added CSV (comma separated values) support for importing and exporting catalog data.

 = 1.0.2 =
 * New: New grid template default for showing product grids that use the item's link.